opiter09/Fossil-Fighters-Graphics-Editor/README.md

 To download this, if you are confused, press the Green "Code" button in the top right, then choose "Download ZIP".

 Furthermore, this is only designed for Windows.
-For Mac and Linux, I can only point you to WINE: https://www.winehq.org
+For Mac and Linux, I can only point you to WINE: https://www.winehq.org.
+When running this through WINE, please use the command ``wine start.exe "ROMNAME.NDS"``, not ``wine start.exe`` alone (openNP.exe does not need this extra information, however).

 # Notes
 1. None of the graphics have names or anything, they're just numbers.
 To make things a little easier, however, every directory has a